 Ready to become more proficient when offering breastfeeding education?
-This course is designed to improve the skill base, knowledge and perspectives on breastfeeding and supporting both the Baby Friendly Hospital Initiative and Mother Friendly practices.
-Additionally, this course begins the coursework to become a certified lactation educator with CAPPA.
+Take the first step towards becoming a Certified Lactation Educator™ with CAPPA.
+This twenty four hour training meets the first requirement of your CLE® program and prepares you to work through the steps for certification.
+This course is designed to improve the skill base, knowledge and perspectives on breastfeeding for perinatal professionals.
+Additionally, this course supports both the Baby Friendly Hospital Initiative and Mother Friendly practices and provides training for those seeking certification as certified lactation educators™ with CAPPA.

 Register online at http://www.placerconferences.com